 Anti-Monopoly

-The battle for ensuring the Biden administration avoids being riddled with corporate capture has been going on since before the inauguration.
+The battle to prevent the corporate capture of the Biden administration has been going on since before the inauguration.
 As part of the Revolving Door Project’s ongoing mission to ensure that the federal government works in the public interest and not as an extension of corporate interests, RDP has been consistently involved in scrutinizing executive regulatory bodies.
 RDP’s work includes investigating nominees and appointees to important positions that enforce the nation’s antitrust laws and researching the capacity of those offices to fulfill their mandates.
 As progressive and grassroots groups push for White House officials free of ties to powerful industries such as Big Tech, Big Ag, Big Oil, and more, the pushback against monopolists is gaining momentum.
 With his administration, President Biden has the opportunity to use executive branch power to rein in monopolies by directing his officials to pursue anti-monopoly policy across all economic sectors.
 At RDP, we use our expertise and influence to contribute to the anti-monopoly movement.

-Revolving Door Project tracks the former antitrust enforcers who use the “revolving door” to switch between public service jobs and corporate gigs.
+The Revolving Door Project tracks the former antitrust enforcers who use the “revolving door” to switch between public service jobs and corporate gigs.
 Within antitrust regulators at both the leadership and staff level, there is a long history of these revolvers leveraging their federal experience to get new jobs at consulting companies and corporate BigLaw firms, just to turn around and use it to protect monopolists against the public interest they were once sworn to serve.
 Yet as we explained in Washington Monthly in 2020, most calls for change don’t include closing the revolving door between ostensibly “career staff” at the agencies and corporate entities.
 Perhaps the omission is tied to how respected officials and academics frequently and lucratively deploy their expertise at economic consulting firms that sell testimony to the government and merging parties alike.
-One high-profile example we have shone a light on is Fiona Scott Morton, a Yale professor, former ATR chief economist, and consultant for Apple and Amazon.
+One high-profile example we have shone a light on is Fiona Scott Morton, a Yale professor, former chief economist at the Justice Department’s Antitrust Division (ATR), and consultant for Apple and Amazon.
 While her clear conflict of interest shocked onlookers, the many former government officials working for BigLaw and economic consulting firms suggest the problem is much larger than just one professor.
-On the whole, our research details how conflicts of interests at the FTC and ATR are a systemic obstacle to real anti-monopoly action.
+On the whole, our research details how conflicts of interest at the Federal Trade Commission (FTC) and ATR are systemic obstacles to real anti-monopoly action.

 To hold the sway of revolvers in check, the Revolving Door Project also provides public pushback against officials who kowtow to corporations’ interests.
-For instance, RDP has done substantial work criticizing Attorney General Merrick Garland’s interference in the operations of the DOJ Antitrust Division, including pushing Big Tech-aligned lawyers such as Renata Hesse and Susan Davies to lead the Antitrust Division.
+For instance, RDP has done substantial work criticizing Attorney General Merrick Garland’s interference in the operations of ATR, including pushing Big Tech-aligned lawyers such as Renata Hesse and Susan Davies to lead the DOJ’s Antitrust Division.
 Even after Jonathan Kanter was successfully appointed, Garland failed to provide Kanter with sufficient resources to enact an aggressive antitrust enforcement agenda.
 Meanwhile, Andrea Beaty and Eleanor Eagan discovered that Susan Davies had actually been running the Office of Legal Policy on an interim basis without that ever being disclosed to the public.
-Following persistent questioning, the DOJ finally publicly listed Davies on their website.
+Following persistent questioning, the DOJ finally publicly listed Davies on its website.

 RDP also strives to contribute to the public discourse by publishing work that critically analyzes whether antitrust regulators have sufficient resources and staff to implement Biden’s priorities and by recognizing the importance of a “whole-of-government” approach to anti-monopoly efforts.
 As a critical part of our work promoting the importance of a whole-of-government approach to antitrust policy, RDP has analyzed the capacity of regulators to carry out the entirety of their mandates.
 We have done such analyses for the FTC and ATR, as well as an update on how President Biden’s spending proposals compare to recent histories of stagnant capacity.

 The FTC and ATR are not the only agencies that can work to dismantle monopoly power.
-Agencies like the Department of Agriculture, Department of Defense, Federal Communications Commission and more also have cross-cutting responsibilities that can effectively reduce economic concentration.
-As RDP’s Hannah Story Brown detailed, the Federal Maritime Commission is a woefully understaffed and underfunded entity, despite its outsized power in antitrust regulation.
-The FMC was caught flat-footed during the ongoing supply chain crise, and is permeated by a culture of permissiveness, with its commissioners actively and publicly defending ocean carriers against the Biden administration’s crackdown amid record profits.
-RDP has also covered the role of regulators in propping up utility monopolies, with our Dorothy Slater writing about the role played by the Federal Energy Regulatory Commission and Biden’s nominee, Wilie Phillips’s past kowtowing to corporate interests.
+Agencies like the Department of Agriculture (USDA), Department of Defense (DOD), Federal Communications Commission (FCC), and more also have cross-cutting responsibilities that can effectively reduce economic concentration.
+As our Hannah Story Brown detailed, the Federal Maritime Commission (FMC) is a woefully understaffed and underfunded entity, despite its outsized power in antitrust regulation.
+The FMC was caught flat-footed during the ongoing supply chain crisis, and is permeated by a culture of permissiveness, with its commissioners actively and publicly defending ocean carriers against the Biden administration’s crackdown amid record profits.
+RDP has also covered the role of regulators at the Federal Energy Regulatory Commission (FERC) in propping up utility monopolies.
+Our Dorothy Slater, for instance, revealed how Biden’s nominee to lead FERC, Willie Phillips, has an extensive history of genuflecting to corporate interests.

 The Patent and Trademark Office, which we’ve covered here, is responsible for overseeing the granting of intellectual property, which effectively endows the rights-holders with state-backed monopoly power over their registered products.
-This is particularly fraught in the pharmaceutical industry, including ongoing Covid medicine developments.
+This is particularly fraught in the pharmaceutical industry, including the development of Covid medicines.
 This insidious form of serving monopolies at the expense of the public interest is something that RDP continuously covers.
-In particular, our TImi Iwayemi continues to advocate for open source vaccine development to aid in the global fight against Covid.
+In particular, our Timi Iwayemi has advocated for open-source vaccine development to aid in the global fight against Covid.

-The Small Business Association, while not an antitrust regulator, plays a key role in bolstering small businesses.
-As our Miranda Litwak wrote for In These Times, the Small Business Association was established by Congress to provide “opportunity for full participation in our free enterprise system by socially and economically disadvantaged persons…” And yet, business owners of color face the same disadvantages they did when the SBA was founded, and faced precarious situations due to the pandemic with little support from the SBA.
+The Small Business Administration (SBA), while not an antitrust regulator, plays a key role in bolstering small businesses.
+As our Miranda Litwak wrote for In These Times, the SBA was established by Congress to provide “opportunity for full participation in our free enterprise system by socially and economically disadvantaged persons…” And yet, business owners of color continue to endure significant disadvantages, and faced precarious situations due to the pandemic with little support from the SBA.
 Ensuring the survival of small businesses, particularly those owned by members of marginalized communities, is vital to dismantling monopoly power.

 Our ongoing Industry Agenda series covers how monopolies and corporate interests seek to co-opt public policy to pad their profits.

-Our BigLaw series tracks career staff and political appointees that revolve between government and corporate employers.
+Our BigLaw series tracks career staff and political appointees who revolve between government and corporate employers.

 Also, see our work on Government Capacity issues, which intersects with effective regulation in anti-monopoly work and beyond.